 Finally, it is necessary that you remain a source of support and be patient during the therapeutic process.
 Your child needs you during this difficult time and by being supportive and patient, you are being of great service to your child and showing that you will be there for him or her no matter what.

-Types of self-harm treatment offered at Southwood Psychiatric Hospital in Pittsburgh, PA
+Types of self-harm treatment offered at Southwood Psychiatric Hospital near Pittsburgh, PA

 As a foremost provider of child and adolescent mental healthcare, Southwood Psychiatric Hospital is devoted to providing the most effective mental health treatment, education, and assisted living services to youth who are battling emotional, behavioral, and cognitive concerns that are unique to young people.
 We believe that it is necessary to address and care for every need for each of our patients so that the most favorable treatment outcomes are the result.
 We believe all people are capable of change and possess the capacity to learn new skills and abilities that can serve them well for a lifetime.
 Based on this belief, we facilitate a therapeutic environment that is conducive to healing and change so that each youth entrusted into our care has the opportunity to gain insight about his or her own life and develop positive skills for healthy functioning.

 The methods for care utilized at Southwood Psychiatric Hospital include cognitive-behavioral approaches that implement crisis and reality theories.
 We believe that these approaches, coupled with a structured setting, produce lasting healing and promote interpersonal growth.
 Cornerstone to the care supplied by Southwood Psychiatric Hospital is individualized treatment planning within a therapeutic milieu that incorporates these approaches within several therapeutic methods.
 We also encourage each patient’s family to be involved in the therapeutic process so that every child and adolescent reaps the benefits of having ample support while bettering him or herself.